 At Franklin Madison, we’ve long supported our bank and credit union clients in their efforts to positively impact consumers.
 In fact, one of our core company values of providing financial well-being underscores how critical insurance is to their overall financial health.
 It adds the protection piece of their financial plan that ensures that in times of need, they have the additional funds to help guard their assets and pay key expenses without depleting their savings.

 Over the last year, we’ve seen consumer behavior validate this premise with purchasing and researching life insurance policies happening at an all-time high rate.
-For example, Google searches of life insurance policies were up 15-30% across 2020 and most of the topline insurance companies cited a 15% jump in life insurance policy sales.
+For example, Individual U.S life insurance application activity increased by 3.4% in 2021, following a record-breaking year-over-year growth of 3.9% in 2020.

 Franklin Madison saw increased purchases of life insurance but also another key interesting piece of data: our current consumers displayed historically high retention rates, meaning consumers were paying for and keeping their policies at higher rates than ever before.